aiidateam/aiida-website/docs/news/posts/2024-10-04-data-access.md

 [^5]:
-    Modern LLMs like ChatGPT and Claude can actually generate (somewhat correct) AiiDA `QueryBuilder` queries (at least with the syntax until their training data cutoff date), so they can serve as a good starting point.
+    Modern LLMs like ChatGPT and Claude can actually generate (somewhat correct) AiiDA `QueryBuilder` queries (at least with the syntax until their training data cutoff date), so they can provide a good starting point for your queries.